a6enez3r/rnb/README.md

         make delete

-**notes**:  - make sure to save your auth token in an .env file as Linode doesn't let you retrieve it later.
+notes:  - make sure to save your auth token in an .env file as Linode doesn't let you retrieve it later.

         - make sure to sync your data before and after training models.